Experience the creative freedom of an entire mic locker—in a single microphone.

 Another option for preventing plosives is to use a pop filter, which provides a protective mesh or metal barrier between your mouth and the mic capsule.
 These affordable accessories are readily available on Amazon and help eliminate unwanted popping sounds.

-If you have a microphone boom arm like Compass, attach your microphone to a shock mount like Radius or Ringer and swivel the microphone into position roughly 6 to 12 inches from your face.
 Just be cautious of the proximity effect—as the microphone gets closer to your mouth, you'll notice a build-up of low frequencies.
 This can be helpful to achieve that classic “broadcast sound,” but can also cause vocals to sound muddy and undefined, depending on the voice and the microphone.
 This method can also be used for front-address microphones with a traditional microphone stand.

 Yeti X professional USB microphone for gaming and streaming.